Chair – Professor Alison Machin

 Professor Marc Griffiths is the Pro-Vice Chancellor and Executive Dean of the Faculty of Health and Applied Sciences at the University of the West of England (UWE), Bristol.
 Marc is a HCPC registered Diagnostic Radiographer with twenty-five years of clinical and academic experience and has a research track record in nuclear medicine, hybrid imaging, workforce development, mentorship, leadership, and advanced practice.
 Marc is a Principal Fellow of the Higher Education Academy, a Fellow of the Leadership Foundation, a Fellow of the College of Radiographers, a member of the Approval and Accreditation Board at the Society and College of Radiographers and a Fitness to Practice Partner at the Health and Care Professions Council.
 Marc is also currently an appointed Governor at the City of Bristol College focusing of educational pathways and quality and business metrics.
 Marc works extensively with Health Education England and is also involved in the local Academic Health Science Centre in Bristol.
 His professional background has involved working in clinical, commercial, and academic environments and he has a particular focus on the impact of emerging health technologies on the patient experience.
 Marc’s previous positions include Head of Department for Allied Health Professions at UWE, Bristol and working closely with external stakeholders on the development of new professional educational pathways, namely in Paramedic Science, Physician Associates, Radiotherapy and Oncology and Optometry.

-David is currently the Deputy Chief Executive Officer of the UK Intellectual Property Office, an executive agency of UK Government responsible for intellectual property rights in the UK.
-In his role as Deputy CEO David is responsible for all of the IPO’s registered rights functions, patents, trade marks and designs, including the associated tribunal and mediation services.
-He also has responsibility for policy concerning registered rights and unregistered designs alongside leading the IPO’s Transformation Programme.
+David is Chief Executive of the Animal and Plant Health Agency (APHA).
+Prior to this he was the Deputy Chief Executive Officer of the UK Intellectual Property Office, an executive agency of UK Government responsible for intellectual property rights in the UK.
+In this role David was responsible for all of the IPO’s registered rights functions, patents, trade marks and designs, including the associated tribunal and mediation services.
+He also had responsibility for policy concerning registered rights and unregistered designs alongside leading the IPO’s Transformation Programme.
 Immediately prior to his role at the IPO David was Deputy CEO and Registrar of Charities for England and Wales at the Charity Commission.

 David has extensive experience in both the public and private sectors at an executive leadership level.
 David spent over a decade at the Home Office in various roles including senior operational roles in the Immigration Service where he led several large UK wide transformation projects.
 He also held different policy roles in the Home Office and was a Deputy Chief Caseworker.
 David also spent 5 years in the private sector in senior executive positions of Managing Director and Partnership Director at 2 different FTSE 100 companies.
 David is a fellow of the Institute of Directors and is immediate past Chairman of the Liverpool city region branch.